nenasedk/pRTJOSS/paper.md

 This model spectrum is then multiplied by a filter transmission profile from the SVO database using the `species` package `[@stolker2020]`.
 This results in accurate synthetic photometry, which can be compared to the values specied by the user with the `add_photometry` function.

-## Correlated-k Implementation
-The correlated-k implementation was significantly improved in both accuracy and speed.
 Combining the c-k opacities of multiple species requires mixing the distributions in $g$ space.
 Previously, this was accomplished by taking 1000 samples of each distribution.
 This sampling process resulted in non-deterministic spectral calculations, resulting in unexpected behaviour from the nested sampling process, as the same set of parameters could result in varying log-likelihood.